turingschool/frontend-lightning-talks/schedule-1906.md

 2. Javascript `this` binding
 3. Javscript function prototypes
 4. Garrett: jQuery chaining - the good, the bad, the ugly
-5. Web scrapers - the what, the why, the how
+5. Eric: Web scrapers - the what, the why, the how
 6. Accessibility do’s and don’ts and/or deep dive
 7. Edwin CSS positioning - all the techniques, pros/cons, results
 8. Media queries - screens + beyond